-Benzodiazepines: Generally referred to as tranquilizers, these include Xanax, Valium and Klonipin.
-Benzo’s are considered neural supressors and are used to handle anxiety, stress, and panic attacks.
+Generally referred to as tranquilizers, these include Xanax, Valium and Klonipin.
+Benzo’s are considered neural suppressors and are used to handle anxiety, stress, and panic attacks.
 Withdrawal from Benzo’s is considered extremely dangerous, therefore a prescription pill intervention may be necessary.

 Withdrawal after the Prescription Pill Intervention